Getting people to share their views of the situation

 Helping you solve the problems and giving information

-All of our Conciliators are independent experts in the ACC system and collectively have been involved in resolving thousands of ACC disputes.
+All of our Conciliators are independent experts in the legal system and collectively have been involved in resolving tens of thousands of disputes.
 Because of this experience, we can give you and ACC information on the law.
 We can also help identify options to solve the problems.

 Identifying what might happen if the dispute was formally litigated